Street Trees & Urban Forestry

 Do I need a permit to remove my tree?

-Unless tree removal is being coordinated by the City and a replacement tree is being provided, a property owner must apply for a tree cutting permit.
+Yes, unless tree removal is being coordinated by and replacement is being provided by the City.
 Please refer to the City’s tree cutting ordinance for more information.

 How do I know if my tree needs replacing?